Iglesia de San Pío X (Todoque): Destruction

 On 19 September 2021, an eruption began in the pine forest called Cabeza de Vaca, in the municipality of El Paso, leaving the church that same day within the security perimeter established by the authorities.
-Sixteen hours later, three lava flows were produced which reached a height of six meters.
-By 2:00 p.m. on 21 September, the main lava flow had reached the locality of Todoque at a speed of approximately 120 meters per hour.
+Sixteen hours later, three lava flows were produced which reached a height of six metres.
+By 2:00 p.m. on 21 September, the main lava flow had reached the locality of Todoque at a speed of approximately 120 metres per hour.
 Various elements of the church's furniture were removed, such as images, paintings, liturgical objects and relics.
 The altarpiece could not be dismantled, and was destroyed along with the benches.
-After a period of slowdown (four meters per hour), the lava was reactivated reaching an average speed of around 100 meters per hour, passing the Todoque neighborhood and running about 150 meters to the west of the center of the population center.
+After a period of slowdown (four metres per hour), the lava was reactivated reaching an average speed of around 100 metres per hour, passing the Todoque neighborhood and running about 150 metres to the west of the centre of the population centre.
 Affected by the lava, at 5:55 p.m. on 26 September, the bell tower of the temple collapsed on itself, an event broadcast live by the BTC Connection program of Radio Televisión Canaria and also recorded by several amateur videographers.